 WHS Physical Education Elective

-This course is designed to serve as a comprehensive strength and conditioning regimen for our high achieving student athletes who have excessive academic and athletic demands during the traditional after school hours.
+This course is a comprehensive strength and conditioning regimen for our high-achieving student-athletes with excessive academic and athletic demands during the traditional after-school hours.
 The class will follow a standard periodization schedule that follows basic Macro, Meso, and Micro cycles throughout the year that complement and are in conjunction with the academic school calendar.
-The two primary goals of any strength and conditioning regimen are first and foremost injury prevention, specifically to major tendons and ligaments, and secondly sports performance.
-Students will work in a variety of different training modalities all geared towards those two objectives.
+The two primary goals of any strength and conditioning regimen are, first and foremost, injury prevention, specifically to major tendons and ligaments, and secondly, sports performance.
+Students will work in various training modalities, all geared towards those two objectives.
 The introduction to and consistent emphasis on the classical Olympic Lifts best serve the competitive athlete's needs for high school.
-The Olympic Lifts are highly technical movements that demand the most from the student athlete in regards to functional, ground based, multiple joint movement exercises.
-Exercises taught and trained in the class include, but are not limited to, the Snatch, Clean, and Jerk, Front/Back/Overhead Squats, Presses and other assistance and auxiliary exercises.
+The Olympic Lifts are highly technical movements that demand the most from the student athlete regarding functional, ground-based, multiple joint movement exercises.
+Exercises taught and trained in the class include, but are not limited to, the Snatch, Clean, and Jerk, Front/Back/Overhead Squats, Presses, and other assistance and auxiliary exercises.

 AQUATICS 1 (beginner)